OrangefixDev/kuya-bai-baybayin-translator/README.md

 Learn at your own pace, practice, play games and you will learn how to write & spell Baybayin in no time.

-If you have questions, buzz us at hello (at) orangefix.xyz.
+If you have questions, buzz us at hello (at) proaxialdigital.com.